Class Definitions - Entry Fees - Cattle Charges

 - Must have: Riders Name, Horse's Registration Name, if registered (Please no nicknames), Owners name on the papers, Responsible Party, Back Number, and Classes Entered for each rider.

 Know and understand legal equipment.
-See pages 19-21 in NRCHA rule book.
-Handouts available.
+See NRCHA rule book.

 Any and all limited earnings per class (rider or horse) refer to all monies won at any working cow horse event (NRCHA, NCRCHA club shows).